anthonyec/staticbuild/README.md

 So out of frustration I built my own static site generator within a couple of hours.
 It was messy but it worked.
 And was actually faster than `jekyll` because I don't need it to be as flexible.

-This version of `staticbuild` is an attempt to clean things up and document while still maintaining it's minimalism-ish.
+This version of `staticbuild` is an attempt to clean things up while still maintaining it's minimalism-ish.

 ## Usage